Fall is arguably the best season for menswear, and that includes footwear. Here are some of the best fall shoes for men to wear this year.

 I mean, a Goodyear welt Chelsea for under $200?
 Incredible!

-Brock paired them here with denim, but the suede texture matches equally well with cotton chinos or thicker wool pants.
+They go exceedingly well with denim, but this silhouette works equally well with cotton chinos or thicker wool pants.

 Keep in mind, the Duke is a more casual Chelsea boot, so they will look out of place if you try to dress them up too much.